Retailer Casino eyes more profit growth in three year strategy plan

 French retail operations alone achieved operating profit of 518 million euros, an organic increase of 15.7 percent.

-Casino, which had its credit rating cut to junk by Standard & Poor’s in March 2016, has embarked upon asset sales to reduce its debt and ease concerns over the financial position of both Casino and its parent holding company Rallye.

-Casino said on Thursday it was raising its goal for the disposal of non-strategic assets to at least 2.5 billion euros, to be achieved by the first quarter of 2020.
+Casino said it was raising its goal for the disposal of non-strategic assets to at least 2.5 billion euros, to be achieved by the first quarter of 2020.

 The company said it was doing this as it had completed a 1.5 billion euros asset disposal plan in January, ahead of schedule, and in light of indicative offers received for other assets.